 China's taking off.
 The country has discovered an enormous domestic market for passenger jets and plans to produce them itself.
-The C919 is the first Chinese medium-range aircraft developed and manufactured entirely in the People's Republic by the Commercial Aircraft Corporation of China Ltd. (COMAC).
+The C919 is the first Chinese medium-range aircraft developed and manufactured entirely in the People's Republic.
+The C919 is expected to make its maiden flight in 2014, and the Commercial Aircraft Corporation of China Ltd. (COMAC) has scheduled first deliveries of the mass-produced aircraft for 2016.
 According to information from the manufacturer, interest in the new plane has been high ever since COMAC presented the prototype of the C919 at the Airshow China in November 2010.
 The C919 is being marketed as a serious contender to the passenger aircraft of industry heavyweights like Boeing and Airbus.
 All the Chinese airlines, from Air China through China Eastern to China Southern Airlines, plan to use this passenger aircraft made in and for China on their domestic routes in the future.
 Depending on the version, the C919 will be able to carry between 160 and 190 passengers over a range of up to 5,500 kilometers.

 Key technologies for energy-efficient solutions

 In developing the new airliner, COMAC, a newcomer in the industry, has left nothing to chance; for planning and design it has taken on board strategic partners with the right mix of industry expertise, experience, and innovative power.
 The engine for the C919, for example, comes from General Electric.
-Evonik Industries is delivering precisely customized lightweight construction applications for the airliner that reduce its weight by several kilos and save fuel, thereby making the aircraft energy efficient.
+Evonik Industries is delivering a precisely customized lightweightconstruction application for the airliner that reduces its weight by several kilos and saves fuel, thus making the aircraft energy efficient.

 Finding customized solutions

-More and more industries are discovering the advantages of ROHACELL® and other composite materials from Evonik for their own applications.
+Other branches of industry are also increasingly discovering the advantages of the composite material in their own applications.
 The automotive industry, a long-standing customer in this area, relies on lightweight solutions for an increasing number of vehicle parts.
 Being light and simultaneously stable, these solutions allow fuel savings and reduce CO2 emissions.
 So it's a win-win situation, for air and land travelers as well as the developers of new aircraft and cars.